iotaledger/integration-services/api/usage-audit-trail-GW.md

 The list of provided APIs is shown in figure below.
 Endpoints which are currently not available are marked in grey.

 The Audit Trail GW implementation provides the following services:
-* Channel Service:
+* Channel Service: to add data to and read from a channel;
-* Channel Info Service:
+* Channel Info Service: to register channel metadata to allow indexing and searching;
-* Subscription Service:
+* Subscription Service:  to manage subscription and authorization to channels.

-> The api currently allows only one subscriber to a channel which is able to read and write from/to the channel.
-Also the author is able to read and write from/to the channel.
+> The API currently allows only one subscriber to a channel which is able to read and write from/to the channel.
+Also the author is always able to read and write from/to a channel.
 >
 ![ecommerce-audit-trail-bridge](./src/assets/diagrams/ecommerce-audit-trail-bridge.jpeg)